jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 (2) If this clause applies,—
   (a) the endorsement continues in force, subject to section 33C; and (b) any conditions on the endorsement continue in force while the endorsement remains in force.

+### Part 4 — Provisions relating to Arms (Shooting Clubs, Shooting Ranges, and Other Matters) Amendment Act 2025

+### 22 Interpretation
+In this Part,—
+  - **amendment Act** means the Arms (Shooting Clubs, Shooting Ranges, and Other Matters) Amendment Act 2025
+  - **commencement date** means the date on which this Part comes into force.

+### 23 Pistol shooting clubs approved before commencement date
+(1) A pistol shooting club that, immediately before the commencement date, held a certificate of approval issued under section 38G (as it read immediately before its replacement by section 5 of the amendment Act) is to be treated on and after the commencement date as holding a certificate of approval issued under section 38G.
+(2) A pistol shooting club that under subclause (1) is to be treated on and after the commencement date as holding a certificate of approval issued under section 38G—
+  (a) continues to be subject to any improvement notice issued to the club under section 38V (as it read immediately before its replacement by section 5 of the amendment Act) as if the improvement notice had been issued under section 38XL; and
+  (b) continues to be subject to any notice of temporary suspension issued to the club under section 38W (as it read immediately before its replacement by section 5 of the amendment Act) as if the notice of suspension had been issued under section 38XM.

+### 24 Non-pistol shooting clubs approved before commencement date
+(1) A non-pistol shooting club that, immediately before the commencement date, held a certificate of approval issued under section 38G (as it read immediately before its replacement by section 5 of the amendment Act) is to be treated on and after the commencement date as enrolled under section 38O.
+(2) A non-pistol shooting club that under subclause (1) is to be treated on and after the commencement date as enrolled— (a) continues to be subject to any improvement notice issued to the club under section 38V (as it read immediately before its replacement by section 5 of the amendment Act) as if the improvement notice had been issued under section 38XL; and
+  (b) continues to be subject to any notice of temporary suspension issued to the club under section 38W (as it read immediately before its replacement by section 5 of the amendment Act).

+### 25 Pistol shooting ranges certified before commencement date
+(1) A pistol shooting range that, immediately before the commencement date, held a certificate issued under section 38P (as it read immediately before its replacement by section 5 of the amendment Act) is to be treated on and after the commencement date as holding a certificate issued under section 38V.
+(2) A pistol shooting range that under subclause (1) is to be treated on and after the commencement date as holding a certificate issued under section 38V continues to be subject to any improvement notice issued to the range under section 38V (as it read immediately before its replacement by section 5 of the amendment Act).

+### 26 Non-pistol shooting ranges certified before commencement date
+(1) A non-pistol shooting range that, immediately before the commencement date, was certified by the Commissioner under section 38P (as it read immediately before its replacement by section 5 of the amendment Act) is to be treated on and after the commencement date as enrolled under section 38XH.
+(2) A non-pistol shooting range that under subclause (1) is to be treated on and after the commencement date as enrolled— (a) may be inspected under section 38XK, and, for that purpose, section 38XK(2)﻿(b) must be read as providing for an inspection to be undertaken,—
+    (i) if the range has not been inspected since it was certified by the Commissioner, within 5 years after the date of its certification, and then at subsequent intervals of not less than 5 years:
+    (ii) if the range has been inspected since it was certified by the Commissioner, not less than 5 years after the date of that inspection, and then at subsequent intervals of not less than 5 years; and
+  (b) continues to be subject to any improvement notice issued to the range under section 38V (as it read immediately before its replacement by section 5 of the amendment Act) as if the improvement notice had been issued under section 38XL; and
+  (c) continues to be subject to any notice of temporary suspension issued to the range under section 38X (as it read immediately before its replacement by section 5 of the amendment Act) as if the notice of suspension had been issued under section 38XN.

+### 27 Non-pistol shooting ranges treated as certified before commencement date
+(1) This clause applies to a non-pistol shooting range that— (a) before 23 June 2023 had, in reliance on clause 13(3) of this schedule, made an application for certification under section 38M (as it read immediately before its replacement by section 5 of the amendment Act); and
+  (b) immediately before the commencement date, was treated under clause 13(4) of this schedule as if it had been issued with a certificate under section 38P (as it read immediately before its replacement by section 5 of the amendment Act).
+(2) The non-pistol shooting range is to be treated as enrolled under section 38XH for the period— (a) commencing on the commencement date; and
+  (b) ending when the application made by the non-pistol shooting range under clause 13(3) of this schedule is decided.

+### 28 Applications pending on commencement date
+(1) An application by a pistol shooting club for a certificate of approval made but not determined before the commencement date must be treated on and after that date as an application made under section 38D.
+(2) An application by a non-pistol shooting club for a certificate of approval made but not determined before the commencement date must be treated on and after that date as an application for enrolment under section 38M.
+(3) An application by a pistol shooting range for certification made but not determined before the commencement date must be treated on and after that date as an application for certification under section 38S.
+(4) An application by a non-pistol shooting range for certification made but not determined before the commencement date must be treated on and after that date as an application for enrolment under section 38XE.

 ### 1 Short Title and commencement
 (1) This Act may be cited as the Arms Amendment Act 1992, and shall be read together with and deemed part of the Arms Act 1983 (hereinafter referred to as “the principal Act”).